 Amount of the Tax Credit

 The tax credit equals $250 if the volunteer serves for the entire calendar year.
-If the volunteer does not serve the entire year, the $250 credit will be prorated based on the number of months that the volunteer served.
+If the volunteer does not serve the entire year, the $250 credit will be prorated based on the number of months that the volunteer served, rounded to the nearest dollar.
 If the volunteer served for a portion of a month, that will be considered as an entire month.
 The table below provides the qualifying amount of tax credit by months of service for the year.